 Most Vegas casinos won’t object to patrons bringing in outside drinks.
-They are hoping that your money will be spent on gambling while inside, which is partially the reason that casinos have a reputation for supplying their gamblers with free alcohol.
+They are hoping that your money will be spent on gambling while inside, which is partially the reason that casinos have a reputation for supplying their gamblers with free beer and cocktails.

 (Check out our article “Are Drinks Free in Las Vegas Casinos” here.)

 However, there may be objections if visitors decide to bring their outside drinks into areas of the casino that contain a bar, club, or restaurant.
 This is because these establishments are licensed to sell and serve their own liquor.